rafabc/microservices-maven-archetypes/README.md

 Summary
 -------
-Catalog of maven microservices archetypes to simplify its creation
+Catalog of maven archetypes for microservices to simplify its creation